ChelseaHarrisW/Diamond-Store-CRM-fun/README.md

 I appreciate you Reading my README. up into this point!

-For all my Coder's if you would like a challange  😎 (I know you do we have to stay sharp out here 😏)
+# Code Challange  😎 (We have to stay sharp out here 😏)

 Try adding Radio buttons to the project for customers to select what type of jewlry they would like to customize (visual below):
 <img width="248" alt="Screen Shot 2022-02-04 at 9 59 08 AM" src="https://user-images.githubusercontent.com/90797657/152560920-ee30ce88-d2ad-46ee-9034-60628f83d9da.png">